 Suzanne Vincent is the editor-in-chief of Flash Fiction Online.
 That’s what people think anyway.
 Actually, she’s really a pretty ordinary middle-aged woman packing a few extra pounds and a few more gray hairs than she’s comfortable with.
 As a writer, she leans toward the fantasy spectrum, though much of what she writes is difficult to classify.
 Slipstream?
 Isn’t that where we stick stories when we just can’t figure out where else they go?
 Suzanne’s first professional publication was right here at FFO, published before she joined the staff: “I Speak the Master’s Will,” — a story she’s still very proud of.
 While she doesn’t actually have time to blog anymore, she once did.
 You can still read her ancient posts on writing at The Slushpile Avalanche.
 Suzanne keeps a house full of kids (3), a husband (1), and pets (too many to number) in Utah, USA.
 Yes, she’s a Mormon.
 No, there isn’t another wife.
 Mormons haven’t actually practiced polygamy since the 1890s.
 Too bad.
 She’d love to have another woman around to wash dishes and do laundry.

-Stewart C Baker is an academic librarian, speculative fiction writer and poet, and the editor-in-chief of sub-Q Magazine.
+Stewart C Baker is an academic librarian and author of speculative fiction and poetry, along with the occasional piece of interactive fiction.
 His fiction has appeared in Nature, Galaxy’s Edge, and Flash Fiction Online, among other places.
-Stewart was born in England, has lived in South Carolina, Japan, and California (in that order), and currently resides in Oregon with his family—although if anyone asks, he’ll usually say he’s from the Internet, where you can find him at http://www.infomancy.net/.
+Stewart was born in England, has spent time in South Carolina, Japan, and California (in that order), and now lives in Oregon with his family—although if anyone asks, he’ll usually say he’s from the Internet.

 Jason S. Ridler is a writer, historian, and actor.
 He is the author of The Brimstone Files, and his latest historical work Mavericks of War was called a “visceral read that is also an important piece of scholarship” by Pulitzer-Prize winner Richard Rhodes.
 He is a Teaching Fellow at Johns Hopkins University and teaches creative writing at Google, Youtube, and for private clients.

 Dafydd McKimm is a speculative fiction writer producing mainly short and flash-length stories.
-His work has appeared in publications such as Deep Magic, Daily Science Fiction, Flash Fiction Online, and The Best of British Fantasy.
+His work has appeared in publications such as Deep Magic, Daily Science Fiction, Flash Fiction Online, The Cafe Irreal, Kaleidotrope, The Best of British Fantasy, and elsewhere.

 This is Lauren’s first fiction publication.
 She is an award-winning theatremaker whose plays have been produced in New York and developed throughout the US.
 Critics have praised her work as “exquisite” and “a fine balance between laugh-out-loud absurdity and gut-wrenching human drama.”
 Upcoming highlights include a Chicago reading of her play Every Waiting Heart in Artemisia’s 2018 Fall Festival and three monologues from her play The Reckless Season featured in the 2018 Best Stage Monologues book series (Smith & Kraus).
 She is currently studying for her MFA at the University of Arkansas.
 Find out more about her work at www.laurenferebee.com.